 - Shrimp and shrimp mixed dishes — 2 percent

-When canola oil undergoes hydrogenation, which it often does to become a partially hydrogenated oil, this increases its level of trans fats.
+When vegetable oils undergo hydrogenation, which it often does to become a partially hydrogenated oil, this increases its level of trans fats.
 These are a group of fats that you want to avoid as much as possible since they’re scientifically known to increase LDL cholesterol and lower HDL cholesterol levels.

 2. Potato Chips and Other Packaged Foods